 - I have been laid off because of COVID-19, what are my rights?

-If you have been laid off because of the negative impact of COVID-19 at your workplace, your employer can terminate your employment.
-If you were laid off or terminated without cause, you are owed severance pay.
-The Employment Standards Act determines the minimum amount of severence pay while the common law standards are much higher.
+If you have been laid off because of the negative impact of COVID-19 at your workplace, due to recent changes the government has placed, it does not automaticcaly assume termination.
+If you are the only worker that was not called back to work, you may have a constructive dismissal case, in which you should be receiving a severance package.
+The Employment Standards Act (ESA) determines the minimum amount of severence pay while the common law standards are much higher.
 For proper calculation, you must consider your age, position, years of service, and the terms of your employment contract.
 To discuss this further, please call me.

 - I have been terminated for cause, what are my rights?